YuyaoZhangQAQ/NERhomework/README.md

 # NERhomework
-This repository includes the first homework's Datasets and code of Knowledge Representation and Learning(2022-Autumn) for Named Entity Recognition.
+This repository includes the first homework's Datasets and code of Knowledge Representation and Learning course(2022-Autumn).
+The task of this homework is to reproduce two common models for Named Entity Recognition: BiLSTM and HMM.